networkydev/tei-xml-formatter/README.md

 ## Important

-This project is udner active development and is not ready for use.
+This project is under active development and is not ready for use.

 ## What is this?